frostbone25/Unity-Baked-Volumetrics/README.md

 - For the Post Processing V1/V2 implementations you cannot stack multiple volumes.
 (This should be solved in the future with a newer implementation that utilizes a froxel)
 - Sampling from the CPU raytracer is very slow, it's a basic implementation and it requires colliders in order to work properly.
 - For Post Processing V1/V2 and Scene Based implementations, low raymarch samples (or high raymarch distances) can lead to very noisy results.
+- For Scene based variant that samples lighting from a Light Probe Proxy Volume, there is no pre-processing that can be done to filter the volume at runtime efficiently so if the LPPV is at a low resolution the results can look very blocky/coarse.

 ## Future Plans/Ideas